Get more soap business ideas here...

 The price you receive will depend on your market and your product.
 But it will also depend on your ability as a marketer.
 What separates your product from the competition?
 Is it a niche product?
 What about packaging?
 So your entire marketing approach will be important.

-If you are an effective marketer, learn how to sell handmade soap and you can control costs, there is profit to be made with a soap business.
+If you are an effective marketer, learn how to sell handmade soap and you can control costs, there is profit to be made selling your products.
 It's very possible to make an excellent wage for your time after an initial learning period.